roycastro/mac-dev-setup/README.md

 ## Overriding Defaults

-Not everyone's development environment and preferred software configuration is the same.

 You can override any of the defaults configured in `default.config.yml` by creating a `config.yml` file and setting the overrides in that file.
 For example, you can customize the installed packages and apps with something like:

     homebrew_installed_packages: